dathho/GreenRC/README.md

 # GreenRC
-A touchOSC template for the BOSS RC-600.
+A touchOSC template for the BOSS RC-600 6-channel looper.